Ana Nieto Churruca

-Ana Nieto Churruca (born 1961 in Bilbao), is a Spanish female writer and economist, author of several books on international economics, new technologies and publishing in the digital age.
+Ana Nieto Churruca (born 1961 in Bilbao), is a Spanish writer and economist, author of several books on international economics, new technologies and publishing in the digital age.

 Professional development

 Graduated in Economic and Business Sciences (University College of Financial Studies, UCM 1984), she started working in international trade at the Spanish Embassy in Sydney (Australia).
 Her first book, as co-author with Olegario Llamazares was "Marketing Internacional", about international business and foreign competition.